My Japanese Knife set from Yarenh

-I own 2 Japanese knives, a Yanagiba and a Santoku from Shun.
-I saw that Chinese manufacturers are making Japanese style knives so I got curious.
-My plan was to buy one Damascus Nakiri and a Chef’s knife.
-Because the complete knife set (5pcs) was offered for $180, I simply could not let this offer go.
+I own 10 Japanese knives, a Yanagiba, and a Santoku from Shun.
+I saw that Chinese manufacturers are making Japanese-style knives, so I got curious.
+I planned to buy one Damascus Nakiri and a Chef’s knife.
+Because the complete knife set (5pcs) was offered for $180, I could not let this offer go.
 I knew I wanted to look for the Chinese VG10 version called ” 10Cr15CoMoV” and a hammered Damascus finish.
-Since the reseller called Yarenh was cheaper than the manufacturers brand Xinzuo I went for the reseller.
+Since the reseller called Yarenh was cheaper than the manufacturer’s brand Xinzuo, I went for the reseller.

 The knives were super sharp out of the box.
 Unfortunately, the reseller Yarenh cramped the 5 pcs in 2 small gift boxes instead of a separate gift box for each knife.
-I understand that he did this to reduce shipping cost but it did damage my meat slicer.
-This little damage can be easily fixed with 5+ passes on a 1000 grid stone but this is not what I want to do on a brand new knife.
+I understand that he did this to reduce shipping costs, but it did damage my meat slicer.
+This little damage can be easily fixed with 5+ passes on a 1000-grid stone, but this is not what I want to do on a brand-new knife.
 The sharpness is comparable with a brand new shun knife.
-Since I already have my shun for 2 years I can’t compare it fairly.
+Since I already have my shun for 2 years, I can’t compare it fairly.

-Quick Update: I have been using the Yarenh Knife which is made by Xinzuo for more than 2 months in a Professional kitchen.
+Quick Update: I have been using the Yarenh Knife, which is made by Xinzuo, for more than 2 months in a Professional kitchen.
 I discovered that these knives are good for domestic use.
-So if you are going to use it at your own kitchen at home and treat them well by not throwing in the dishwasher then these knives from AliExpress with the 10Cr15CoMoV steel is good (which pretty much all sellers there advertise with VG10)
+So if you are going to use it in your own kitchen at home and treat them well by not throwing in the dishwasher, then these knives from AliExpress with the 10Cr15CoMoV steel is good (which pretty much all sellers there advertise with VG10)

-Warning: This will probably be unnoticed if used at home but, in a professional kitchen we use these knives day in and day out for hours.
+Warning: This will probably be unnoticed if used at home but, in a professional kitchen, we use these knives day in and day out for hours.
 This is what I discovered with Chinese 10Cr15CoMoV steel.
-They do rust which never happened with my Yanagiba shun classic series that I have been using for more than 3 years in a professional kitchen which is actually made from the real VG10/VG-Max steel from Japan.
+They do rust that never happened with my Yanagiba shun classic series that I have been using for more than 3 years in a professional kitchen made from the real VG10/VG-Max steel from Japan.

-Therefore I’m adjusting the price rating to a max of $40, I would not buy any 8-inch Chef’s, 7-inch Nakiri, 7inch Santoku for over $40 if they use a 10Cr15CoMoV steel.
+Therefore I’m adjusting the price rating to a max of $40.
+I will not buy any 8-inch Chef’s, 7-inch Nakiri, or 7inch Santoku for over $40 if they use a 10Cr15CoMoV steel.
 Do I still recommend them?
-If used at home then they are good for the $30 to $40 price mark.
-If used in a Professional kitchen don’t even bother with it!
+If used at home, then they are good for the $30 to $40 price mark.
+If used in a Professional kitchen, don’t even bother with it!

 Should you buy a Japanese knife made in China?

-Japanese knives in Europe or America is overpriced since a lot of the cost like import and marketing has been calculated in the price.
+Japanese knives in Europe or America are overpriced since many of the costs like import and marketing have been calculated in the price.
 A santoku knife from ”Kai Shun Classic” cost around $200+ in America and Europe.
-When I was on vacation in Japan I discovered that most but almost all knives that Japan offers were 40%+ cheaper for the same knives offered in Europe and America.
-Also, the Shun Classic series is sold to home cooks and are marketed for home cooks in Japan.
+When I was on vacation in Japan, I discovered that most, but almost all, knives that Japan offers were 40%+ cheaper than the same knives offered in Europe and America.
+Also, the Shun Classic series is sold to home cooks and is marketed for home cooks in Japan.
 And here in Europe, they are sold as ”Professional kitchen knives”.
 I was shocked to see a Santoku Shun Classic for $100, 50% cheaper than in America and Europe.
-Also, they were sold in all Don Quijote (Donki) stores and believe me that is not a store where they specialize in knives.
+They were also sold in all Don Quijote (Donki) stores, and believe me, that is not a store where they specialize in knives.